jrarber/jrarber.github.io/projects.md

 ## Southeast Swamp Delineation
 Swamps (in the broad sense) are forested wetlands, landscapes where flooding occurs often with varying degrees of intensity.
-Historically, foresters have delineated these different forest communities in a suggestive, haphazard manor.
+Historically, foresters have delineated these different forest communities in a subjective, haphazard manor.
 While this has worked for 100 years, we currently lack objective classifications of these communities overall.
 Typically classified as flatwoods, bottomlands, or swamps (strict sense); we lose a lot of fine-grain detail of distinct species associations.